Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

 return result
 }

-### OR : Above and below have implementation, below we are just calling  Promise.all() separately.
+### OR : Above and below have same implementation, below we are just calling  Promise.all() separately.

 async function printFiles () {